Paris attack may add firepower to U.S. defense stocks

 On Monday, the U.S. State Department approved the sale of $1.29 billion in smart bombs and other weapons to Saudi Arabia to help replenish supplies used in its battle against insurgents in Yemen and air strikes against Islamic State in Syria.

-Kuwait is also poised to buy $3 billion of fighter jets from Boeing Co (BA.N).
+Kuwait is also poised to buy $3 billion of fighter jets from Boeing Co.